MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

 3. Close the keyboard to return to the guide list.

-4. To open a guide from the results, gaze at the selection circle for the guide you want to open.

-5. To refine the criteria, gaze at the magnifying glass again or tap the text box that shows the filter text.
+4. To refine the criteria, gaze at the magnifying glass again or tap the text box that shows the filter text.

-6. To exit search and return to the main guides list, gaze at the **Back** button.
+5. To exit search and return to the main guides list, gaze at the **Back** button.